 This quiet site is transformed into an annual place of pilgrimage at Easter time when there is a celebration of a dawn mass on Easter Sunday.
 The tradition was started by Canon Liam Ryan, PP, Killenaule-Moyglass, in the 1990s and attracts large numbers of pilgrims from the surrounding areas.
 I am hoping to attend this pilgrimage in 2014.

-My friends at Abarta Audio Guides are currently working on an audio guide for this and some of the other sites in the area so I will let you know as soon as the app is available.
+My friends at Abarta Heritage have a great a audio guide for this and some of the other sites in the area .

 Byrne, F. J. 1980 Derrynavlan: the historical context.
 In JRSAI 110, 116-26.